hariohmprasath/ecs-event-driven-scaling/README.md

 | minInstances | Minimum number of instances for autoscaling | 1 |
 | maxInstances | Maximum number of instances for autoscaling | 10 |

+> Note: CDK Deploy will create a queue with a name `S3NotificationQueue` and spring boot consumer is configured to read messages from this queue.
+So any changes to queue name has to be made both on CDK script and spring boot application

 Code for the sample application using this construct is available in `src/integ.default.ts`.
 In order to deploy the application, first bootstrap a CDK environment (if you haven't done so already).

 ```bash